 NYC for a 9 year old can be overwhelming and daunting.
 When I began the planning I made sure to ask her what she wanted to see.
 Stature of Liberty, The Empire State Building and the Natural History Museum to see The DumDum who had a staring role in the movie Night at the Museum, where her top 3.

 I’d like to make it easier for all you moms trying to plan a NYC trip with the little ones with sharing our itinerary and where/how we got tickets on the cheap.

 First stop, ESB!
 I’m lucky enough to work for a tech company with offices in the ESB, which allows us a self guided pass to the 86th and 102nd Observation Decks -with my offices’ VIP access card we were in line at 8am.
 We were able to bypass the normal tourist line and went right up to the 82nd Observation Deck – my kid was quite impressed with our VIP status.
 Win for Mom!

 Since our pass also allows us access to the 102nd floor observation deck, we were early enough to be the first visitors up there.
 The elevator attendant was amazing and allowed my little bee to turn the wheel of the manually operated Otis elevator.
 AMAZING!

 Here’s a photo of her at the wheel of the Otis elevator.
 Isn’t she lucky?!?

 I suggest ensuring you get there before 8am as a line begins to form.
-Another suggestion is go at night – you can’t get a brilliant view of the NYC Lights.
-We had purchased a CityPass Booklet (post on our CityPass experience coming soon…) that had a ticket that we used to return to the ESB to see later that night.
+Another suggestion is go at night – you can get a brilliant view of the NYC Lights.
+We had purchased a CityPass Booklet (post on our CityPass experience coming soon…) that had a ticket that we used to return to the ESB to see the NYC view later that night.

 Marionette Puppet Show at The Swedish Cottage Marionette Theatre